-Since then she has focused her work to include a linear narrative, almost like a creation story, over a period of geological time.
+In the 80’s she focused her work to include a linear narrative, almost like a creation story, over a period of geological time.
 She has pushed her painting into a realm between landscape, mapping and abstraction.
 The light in the paintings acts as phenomenon, and at the same time the abstract color creates an experience of light and place.

 Frances is married to the actor/director Ron Nakahara.

 She is the Director Emeritus of the Mt.Royal School of Art, Maryland Institute College of Art, Baltimore